Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.04.23 (BR)
+- IDE only: "ALT-L" in option menu will reload labels.
+- Improved some option help text.
+- Removed redundant superinterface declaration not well managed by Eclipse IDE help tools.

+2024.04.23 (BR)
 - New option to select the fleet speed to use when building a chain rally through stargate.
  - Fleet: Based on the speed of the ship under construction or the slowest ship in the selected fleet.
  - Min: Based on the speed of the slowest active ship design.